COVID-19 confirmed in Clarke, Newton counties

 The coronavirus outbreak is continuing its spread across Georgia with 99 cases confirmed as of noon Sunday.

-The Georgia Department of Public Health also said the case is now confirmed for the first time in Athens-Clarke County (with two patients testing positive) and in Newton County.
+The Georgia Department of Public Health also said the virus is now confirmed for the first time in Athens-Clarke County (with two patients testing positive) and in Newton County.

 Covington firefighters responded to a call to assist a patient who exhibited symptoms consistent with COVID-19 on Wednesday.
 The firefighters self-quarantined afterward, but at the time the DPH did not believe the patient had the virus that has sparked a global pandemic.